 Ashley likes to read, write, and get to the gym on a semi-regular basis.
 Her family has lived six states in ten years, and she currently lives in the northern Virginia suburbs near Washington, D.C.
 You can connect with Ashley on LinkedIn.

 Dani was born and raised in South Carolina where she met her husband.
-They married and dove into the Air Force life shortly after, moving to Texas where they have lived for over twelve years.
+They married and dove into the Air Force life shortly after, moving to Texas where they have lived for over fourteen years.
 Dani is a stay at home mom of three wild little boys who constantly keep her on her toes.
-She enjoys reading, watching way too much TV with her husband, and “running away” kidless to the movies or craft store with her best friend.
-Dani is excited to become part of the Military Moms Blog team and hopes to give a unique perspective into the life of special needs families as both her oldest and youngest sons are on the autism spectrum.
+If the boys don’t have her on the run, the dogs usually do with their mischief.
+She enjoys reading, watching way too much TV with her husband, and “running away” kidless to pretty much anywhere.
 You can follow her family’s adventures here at www.troublecomesinthrees.com.

 Grace Selous Bull